Ishmam-Rahman/EasyOnlineMarketJs/README.md

-# EasyOnlineMarket
+# Amar Market

-EasyOnlineMarket is a simple, single-page web application for managing an online store.
+Amar Market is a simple, single-page web application for managing an online store.
 It provides basic e-commerce functionalities, including product management, customer registration, and order processing.

 ## Features